------ WARNINGS AND PRECAUTIONS -----
+------ WARNINGS AND PRECAUTIONS ------

-Lactic Acidosis: Warn patients against excessive alcohol intake.
+• Lactic Acidosis: Warn patients against excessive alcohol intake.
 KOMBIGLYZE XR is not recommended in hepatic impairment and contraindicated in renal impairment.
-Ensure normal renal function

-- before initiating and at least annually thereafter.
+Ensure normal renal function before initiating and at least annually thereafter.
 Temporarily discontinue KOMBIGLYZE XR in patients undergoing radiologic studies with intravascular administration of iodinated contrast materials or any surgical procedures necessitating restricted intake of food and fluids.
-(4, 5.1, 5.3, 5.4, 5.7, 5.10, 5.11) - Acute Pancreatitis (postmarketing reports): If pancreatitis is suspected, promptly discontinue KOMBIGLYZE XR.
-(5.2, 6.2) - Vitamin B^{12} Deficiency: Metformin may lower vitamin B^{12} levels.
+(4, 5.1, 5.3, 5.4, 5.7, 5.10, 5.11)

+- Acute Pancreatitis: If pancreatitis is suspected, promptly discontinue KOMBIGLYZE XR.
+(5.2) - Heart Failure: Consider the risks and benefits of KOMBIGLYZE XR in patients who have known risk factors for heart failure.
+Monitor patients for signs and symptoms.
+(5.3) - Vitamin B{12} Deficiency: Metformin may lower vitamin B{12} levels.
 Measure hematological parameters annually.
-(5.5, 6.1) - Hypoglycemia: In the saxagliptin add-on to sulfonylurea, add-on to insulin, and add-on to metformin plus sulfonylurea trials, confirmed hypoglycemia was reported more commonly in patients treated with saxagliptin compared to placebo.
+(5.6, 6.1) - Hypoglycemia: In the saxagliptin add-on to sulfonylurea, add-on to insulin, and add-on to metformin plus sulfonylurea trials, confirmed hypoglycemia was reported more commonly in patients treated with saxagliptin compared to placebo.
 When used with an insulin secretagogue (e.g., sulfonylurea) or insulin, a lower dose of the insulin secretagogue or insulin may be required to minimize the risk of hypoglycemia.
-(5.9, 6.1) - Hypersensitivity-Related Events (e.g., urticaria, facial edema): More common in patients treated with saxagliptin than in patients treated with placebo; and postmarketing reports of serious hypersensitivity reactions, such as anaphylaxis, angioedema, and exfoliative skin conditions in patients treated with saxagliptin.
+(5.10, 6.1) - Hypersensitivity-Related Events (e.g., urticaria, facial edema): More common in patients treated with saxagliptin than in patients treated with placebo; and postmarketing reports of serious hypersensitivity reactions, such as anaphylaxis, angioedema, and exfoliative skin conditions in patients treated with saxagliptin.
 Promptly discontinue KOMBIGLYZE XR, assess for other potential causes, institute appropriate monitoring and treatment, and initiate alternative treatment for diabetes.
-(5.13, 6.1, 6.2) - Arthralgia: Severe and disabling arthralgia has been reported in patients taking DPP4 inhibitors.
+(5.14, 6.1, 6.2) - Arthralgia: Severe and disabling arthralgia has been reported in patients taking DPP4 inhibitors.
 Consider as a possible cause for severe joint pain and discontinue drug if appropriate.
-(5.14) - Macrovascular Outcomes: No conclusive evidence of macrovascular risk reduction with KOMBIGLYZE XR or any other antidiabetic drug.
-(5.15)
+(5.15) - Macrovascular Outcomes: There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with KOMBIGLYZE XR or any other antidiabetic drug.
+(5.16)

------ ADVERSE REACTIONS -----
+---- ADVERSE REACTIONS ---